davidroeca/web-app-orchestration-talk/talk/talk.rst

     }

 .. note::
-    * You write a react app that queries the API and displays the result
+    * App has some state to store message and errors
+    * Has fetchHello method to fetch state
+    * And when the component mounts, it calls the fetchHello method to display the result

 ----